charl3sapolo/StoriZaKaka/DEPLOYMENT.md

 2. Click on the **"New +"** button and select **"Blueprint"**
 3. Connect your repository that contains this project
 4. Render will automatically detect the `render.yaml` file and set up:
-   - Web service (Django application)
+   - Web service (Docker-based Django application)
    - PostgreSQL database
    - Redis instance
 5. Review the configuration and click **"Apply"**